 A Cheery Pedestrian Quarter:

 This district shows how even the busy center of Paris reserves village-like nooks.
-It also gives a picture of how Paris manages to be resolutely modern while preserving a rich heritage.
+It also gives a picture of how Paris manages to be resolutely modern while preserving traditions such as family-owned fishmongers, cheese shops, and brasserie-bars.

 Orientation and Transport: